larntz/lemmy-directory/content/community/beehaw.org/humor.md

 ## Description

 <blockquote class="description">
-A broad community for text and image based jokes, humor, and memes. <br><br>---<br><br>This community's icon was made by Aaron Schneider, under the [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+A broad community for text and image based jokes, humor, and memes. <br><br>---<br><br>This community's icon was made by Aaron Schneider, under the [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 </blockquote>